After Hours, Close to Dawn

-After Hours, Close to Dawn is the second studio Australian alternative rock group Kingswood.
+After Hours, Close to Dawn is the second studio album by Australian alternative rock group Kingswood.
 The album was announced in December 2016 and released on 3 March 2017.
 The album peaked at number 10 on the ARIA Charts.

 Reception

 Tex Miller from Forte Magazine gave the album 4 out of 5 and described the album as "a big evolution in their sound" closing with "this album one of my favourites of 2017."

 Rod Whitfield from The Music gave the album 3.5 out of 5 spoke of how different it was from their debut album "the beauty of it all is that the vast majority of it works a treat."